Which languages have more than 100 million native speakers? A quiz

 - Japanese has about 130 million speakers.

 - It is somewhat arbitrary, but Ethnologue considers Eastern and Western Punjabi to be different languages.
+Otherwise a unified Punjabi, with 120 million speakers, would be the ninth language on this list.

 - See Ethnologue for more numbers.